A free, 12-week learning community for nonprofit humans reimagining how we work, lead, and

 This series is free because professional development and capacity building should be for everyone, no matter the size of your budget or your team.
 No questions asked, no gatekeeping.

-But if you’re able, we invite you to contribute in the spirit of reciprocity and community support — helping cover speaker honoraria, tech costs, and future programming.
+If you’re able, we invite you to contribute in the spirit of reciprocity and community support — helping cover speaker honoraria, tech costs, and future programming.

 No matter what, you belong here, and this space is for you.